cmunoz-g/Inception/steps.md

 # useful info
-The CMD instruction in a Dockerfile defines the default command that will be executed when the container starts. daemon off tells NGINX to run in the foreground, which keeps the process alive in the terminal
+The CMD instruction in a Dockerfile defines the default command that will be executed when the container starts.
+"daemon off" tells NGINX to run in the foreground, which keeps the process alive in the terminal "req" creates and processes certificate requests in PKCS#10 format, -x509 is the type of certificate, -nodes leaves the private key without a password